 There’s a second problem specific to standing desks.
 Most sit-stand frames have a stability crossbar between the legs.
 That crossbar blocks the mounting rail that traditional keyboard trays need — which typically requires 17 to 21 inches of free depth.
 You need a tray designed around this constraint.

 The right keyboard tray gives you negative tilt (keyboard angled away from you), proper height separation from your monitor, and a stable platform that doesn’t wobble when you type.
-Here are four that actually deliver.
+Here are five that actually deliver.

 Humanscale Float Keyboard Tray — Best Overall